 This is why Kurt Cobain hated Nirvana song ‘Smells Like Teen Spirit’

-For all the iconoclastic musings which surround Kurt and his voice, it’s strange to think that Cobain never actually wanted to step up to the mic.
+For all the iconoclastic musings which surround Nirvana’s frontman Cobain and his voice, it’s strange to think that Cobain never actually wanted to step up to the mic at all.
+Instead, he was more than happy to blend into the background and play his guitar.
 In a 1994 interview with Rolling Stone, he confessed: “I never wanted to sing, I just wanted to play rhythm guitar—hide in the back and just play.
 But during those high-school years when I was playing guitar in my bedroom, I at least had the intuition that I had to write my own songs.”

-In truth, it picked up rock and roll and deliberately turned it on its head and shrugged as it walked away.
+In truth, it picked up rock and roll and deliberately turned it on its head and shrugged as it walked away, unphased by the inconvenience.
 Grunge was the beginning of ‘Generation X’ and all the scenes that went with it.
-It was the call to arms, the plodding feet of a new youth platoon and, invariably, that platoon was accompanied by a marching band playing Nirvana’s ‘Smells Like Teen Spirit’ as loud as they could.
+It was the call to arms, the plodding feet of a new youth platoon and, invariably, that platoon was accompanied by a marching band playing Nirvana’s ‘Smells Like Teen Spirit’ as loudly as they possibly could.

 “Everyone has focused on that song so much,” Cobain continued.
 “The reason it gets a big reaction is people have seen it on MTV a million times.
 It’s been pounded into their brains.
 But I think there are so many other songs that I’ve written that are as good, if not better, than that song, like ‘Drain You.’
 That’s definitely as good as ‘Teen Spirit’.
 I love the lyrics, and I never get tired of playing it.
 Maybe if it was as big as ‘Teen Spirit’, I wouldn’t like it as much.”

-While the song remains an anthemic battle cry for the disenfranchised youth, it can feel like the sheen of a gathering of like-minded individuals to rally around one track can quickly wear off after the millionth radio play.
-For this writer, it was the song’s inclusion on Nicole Kidman and Ewan McGregor’s romantic musical Moulin Rouge which put me over the edge—but maybe we’re taking this too seriously after all the song was largely written as a joke.
+While the song remains an anthemic battle cry for the disenfranchised youth, even now in 2020, it is easy to see how it can feel like the sheen of a gathering of like-minded individuals to rally around one track can quickly wear off after the millionth radio play.
+For this writer, it was the song’s inclusion on Nicole Kidman and Ewan McGregor’s romantic musical catastrophe Moulin Rouge which put me over the edge—but maybe we’re taking this too seriously, after all, the song was largely written as a joke anyway.

 The Nirvana frontman told RS about the writing process: “We’d been practising for about three months.
 We were waiting to sign to DGC, and Dave and I were living in Olympia, and Krist was living in Tacoma.
 We were driving up to Tacoma every night for practice, trying to write songs.
 I was trying to write the ultimate pop song.
 I was basically trying to rip off the Pixies.
 I have to admit it.